 San Francisco Visitor Passport

-If you are staying for more than one day, Visitor Passports and CityPASS are useful because they provide unlimited rides on Muni, Muni Metro, historic streetcars and cable cars for three consecutive days.
+If you are staying for more than one day, Visitor Passports are useful because they provide unlimited rides on Muni for up to three consecutive days.
 There are multiple locations throughout the city where you may purchase tickets and day passes, including the San Francisco Travel Visitor Information Center, where the VIC staff and volunteers curate the San Francisco experience, providing one-on-one interaction with visitors from around the world.
-Find the VIC at 749 Howard Street inside the Moscone Center (opening Jan.
-23, 2019).
+Find the VIC at 749 Howard Street inside the Moscone Center.

 - 1-Day Visitor Passport: $21